TheMonk2121/ai-dev-tasks/400_guides/400_12_advanced-configurations.md

 ### **Configuration Management Quality Gates**

 #### **Configuration Standards**
-- **Data Validation**: All configuration data must be validated before deployment
+- **Data Validation**: All configuration data must be validated before deploymen
 - **Version Control**: All configuration changes must be version-controlled
 - **Deployment Validation**: All deployments must be validated for success
 - **Rollback Capability**: Rollback mechanisms must be available for all configurations